Trash Bash Community CleanupRegister now!

 Where: Choose from the sites listed or your favorite spot

 How: Register your team online.
 But hurry, while your favorite spot is still available!
-Or stop by the Lakeview Room in City Park on Cleanup Day and join a team or pick a site.
+Or stop by the Lakeview Room in City Park on Cleanup Day.

 - CL Tel